Dorothea Hoffman

-Dorothea Hoffman (died 1710), was Swedish milliner and hatmaker.
+Dorothea Hoffman (died 1710) was a Swedish milliner and hatmaker.

 She was the daughter of the Elder (administrative title) Fischer of the hatmaker's guild in Norrköping.
 She married the hatmaker Mårten Hoffman (d.
 1702) in Stockholm, with whom she had ten children.

-Dorothea Hoffman conducted her own business independently from her spouse, despite the fact that she as a married woman who was formally under the guardianship of her husband.
+Dorothea Hoffman conducted her own business independently from her spouse, despite the fact that she was a married woman who was formally under the guardianship of her husband.
 As with other married businesswomen, her activity is not very visible in the documents, but she was sued in 1678 by the hatmaker's guild in Köping for having imported 92 of her own hats to Köping for sale.

 When she was widowed in 1702, she was formally noted as a businesswoman of her own business as well as inheriting the hatmaker's guild privilege and workshop of her late spouse.
 Hoffman was the most successful hatmaker in Stockholm: she is listed with a larger staff and more journeyman's than any other of her profession in the capital, and her workshop and business was noted to have been the largest within her trade.
 She imported from Lübeck and Copenhagen, and her goods were known for their high quality.